lekroll/GISD/docs/index.md

-# GISD - The German Index of Socioeconomic Deprivation
-## Contents
 This repository contains data of the The German Index of Socioeconomic Deprivation (GISD).
 With GISD our aims were  to  develop  a  regional  socioeconomic  deprivation  index  for  Germany that (1) can be used to analyse regional socioeconomic inequalities in health and (2) provides a basis for explaining regional health differences in Germany.

 Originally GISD was submitted to [GESIS Datorium](https://datorium.gesis.org/xmlui/handle/10.7802/1460).
 But as we plan to update GISD anually with when new data from www.inkar.de is available, it will be hosted as at github.